marvelousempire/pockit/README.md

-# Pockit — Your Back Pocket AI Secretary
+**Pockit** — Your Back Pocket AI Secretary

-Pockit is a personal truth engine that builds a deeply accurate AI agent by continuously collecting honest data about who you really are — not who you say you are.
+Pockit is a personal truth engine that builds a deeply accurate AI agent by quietly learning who you really are through simple daily interactions.

 ### Core Philosophy

-Pockit is designed to be respectful, patient, and actually useful from day one.
-It earns trust before digging deeper.
+Pockit respects your time and earns your trust.
+It doesn’t overwhelm you with questions — it gathers honest data gently while delivering real value from early on.
+The goal is to create an AI that knows the real you, not the version you present to the world.

-### Core Features
+### Core Experience

-**1. Intelligent Micro-Question Engine**
+**Intelligent Micro-Question Engine**
-Delivers short, contextual questions at smart times using tight time windows.
-Users can easily snooze or adjust frequency.
+Delivers short, contextual questions using small time windows so answers stay accurate and easy to give.

-**2. Hybrid Input System**
+**Hybrid Input System**
-Users can respond via quick taps and sliders, or hit “Try it with your voice” to record a voice memo instead.
+Users can answer with quick taps and 0.0–1.0 sliders, or press “Try it with your voice” to record a voice memo.

-**3. Voice Tone & Energy Analysis**
+**Voice Tone & Energy Analysis**
-Analyzes not just what you say in voice memos, but the tone, excitement, stress, and energy in your voice to generate additional emotional data.
+Analyzes the emotional tone and energy in your voice when you speak, adding another layer of honest data.

-**4. Voice Journal Agent**
+**Voice Journal Agent**
-Proactively starts natural voice conversations to build an automatic daily journal.
+Proactively starts natural voice conversations throughout the day to build an automatic daily journal.

-**5. Color Wheel Mood Input**
+**Color Wheel Mood Input**
 A large, beautiful color spectrum for fast, instinctive mood tracking.

-**6. Life & Health Tracker**
+**Life & Health Tracker**
-Tracks key life patterns including menstrual cycle, last vacation, last day off, sleep, and other wellness markers.
+Tracks important life patterns including menstrual cycle, last vacation, last day off, and other wellness markers.

-**7. 0.0–1.0 Precision Rating Scale**
-All ratings use a precise 0.0 to 1.0 scale where 1.0 means “Unwavering Yes.”
+### Supporting Intelligence

+**LangChain Powered Agent**
+Built using LangChain to orchestrate reasoning, memory, and agent behavior.

+**Vector Embeddings + RAG**
+Converts all your data into vectors so your agent can retrieve relevant memories and insights in real time.

-**8. Consistency & Validation Engine**
+**Consistency & Validation Engine**
-Quietly re-asks key questions over time to detect inconsistencies and build a reliability score.
+Quietly checks for inconsistencies in your answers to understand how reliable your self-reporting is.

-**9. Hybrid Value & Behavior System**
+**Hybrid Value & Behavior System**
-Tracks both what you say and what your actual behavior shows to reveal your true priorities.
+Tracks both what you say you value and what your actual behavior shows, revealing your true priorities.

-**10. LangChain Powered Agent**
-Built using LangChain to orchestrate the AI agent’s reasoning, tool use, and memory management.

-**11. Vector Embeddings + RAG**
-Converts all user data into vector embeddings and uses Retrieval-Augmented Generation for highly relevant memory recall.
+**Pattern Recognition & Insight Engine**
+Analyzes everything to surface real patterns, contradictions, and honest insights about your life.

-**12. Long-term Memory Bank**
+**Long-term Memory Bank**
-Securely stores all data in a structured, searchable long-term memory system.
+Stores all your data in a structured, searchable memory system that grows with you over time.

-**13. Self-Hosted Architecture**
+### Architecture & Security

+**Self-Hosted First**
-Pockit is designed to run on your own VPS.
-All personal data and memory stay on *your* server.
-Our servers only provide the core service.
+Pockit is designed to run on your own infrastructure.
+Your personal data and memory never leave your control.

-**14. Security-First Design**
+**Security-First Design**
-Requires HTTPS with a valid SSL certificate to function.
-Includes secure database setup, reverse proxy configuration, and hardened security through an automated deployment payload.
+Requires valid HTTPS to function.
+Includes secure database setup and hardened configuration.

-**15. Privacy-First Architecture**
+**Privacy-First Architecture**
-Full user control over their data with easy export and deletion options.

-**16. Proactive AI Secretary**
-The final goal — a highly intelligent personal AI that truly knows you and actively helps you manage your life.
+You own and control all your data.
+Full export and deletion options are built in.

+### Real Life Examples

+**For Personal Use**

+- Someone trying to understand why they’re always tired can finally see the real pattern between what they say and what they actually do.
+- A person choosing between two job offers can get an honest read on which one actually excites them based on their past data.
+- Someone working on their health can get real feedback when their actions don’t match their stated goals.

+**For Business Use**

+- Founders can track who is actually contributing the most on a project beyond what people claim.
+- Teams can use ownership fracturing to fairly split equity when bringing on new partners or investors.
+- Business owners can understand their real priorities and energy allocation across different parts of their company.

+### Future Roadmap & Brainstorm

+- Hardware leasing program using Mac Minis
+- Managed hosting option (we host it for users)
+- Pre-configured hardware devices (Mac Mini or Raspberry Pi touchscreen)
+- Multiple subscription tiers (6-month and annual plans)
+- Premium sub-agents (Personal Trainer, Chef, Designer, etc.)
+- Flexible data storage options (local, iCloud, Dropbox, or self-hosted database)
+- One-command server setup scripts

 -----